jummy-batnah78/jbfdataproject.github.io/README.txt

 4. Market Expansion: I focused on expanding into new geographic regions, improving customer satisfaction, and ensuring sustainable growth through operational efficiency and diversified product offerings.

-5. Fleet Maintenance Optimization (SAHCO): I developed a strategic maintenance plan for an aging fleet, improving GSE serviceability and addressing equipment beyond economic repair to ensure long-term operational efficiency and sustainability.
+5. Fleet Maintenance Optimization : I developed a strategic maintenance plan for an aging fleet, improving GSE serviceability and addressing equipment beyond economic repair to ensure long-term operational efficiency and sustainability.
 Here’s a brief description of your projects: